-Dues are assessed on a calendar year basis.
+Dues are assessed on a yearly basis based on the member's anniversary date.
 Revenues of the Graybeards magazine are from nonmember subscriptions and advertising.
 Advertising revenues are recorded when earned.
 Members automatically receive a magazine subscription, but none of the membership dues are allocated to magazine revenues for financial statement purposes.